simonw/shot-scraper/docs/accessibility.md

-  -j, --javascript TEXT  Execute this JS prior to taking the snapshot --timeout INTEGER      Wait this many milliseconds before failing --log-console          Write console.log() to stderr --help                 Show this message and exit.
+  -j, --javascript TEXT  Execute this JS prior to taking the snapshot --timeout INTEGER      Wait this many milliseconds before failing --log-console          Write console.log() to stderr --fail                 Fail with an error code if a page returns an HTTP error --skip                 Skip pages that return HTTP errors --help                 Show this message and exit.
 ```
 <!-- [[[end]]] -->